 Are you struggling to pay off debt and keep up with necessary expenses?
 Do you wish there was a way you could start fresh without having to give up your property?
 Bankruptcy may be your best course of action.
-Bankruptcy courts do not require you to have an attorney to assist you.
-However, bankruptcy laws (and the forms involved with filing) are very complicated, and most people who try to file on their own learn that quickly.
-Unfortunately, courts rarely confirm Chapter 13 petitions that were filed without an attorney.
+Bankruptcy law is very complicated and moving forward without an attorney is extremely risky.
+Chapter 13 bankruptcy plans can you help you catch up on missed house and car payments, pay off back taxes, and prevent foreclosure and repossession.

 Brad Stephens is an attorney with extensive Chapter 13 bankruptcy law experience.
 He can help you identify the most effective method to relieve your debt obligations and move on with your life.
 Call (770) 334-2704 or fill out our online contact form in order to get in touch with a knowledgable attorney and figure out your next move.
 Brad is looking forward to meeting you and helping you improve your financial situation with dependable legal guidance.

 There are many instances when a Chapter 7 bankruptcy would be favorable over a Chapter 13 case.
 However, not everyone is eligible for Chapter 7.
 For example, if your current monthly income is greater than the median income for a household of your size in Cartersville, GA, you may not be eligible for Chapter 7.
 Also, if you have a certain amount of disposable income after subtracting expenses, you may not be eligible for Chapter 7.
 A Means Test will calculate which plan you are eligible for.
 A Means Test is used to determine whether you qualify for Chapter 7 bankruptcy or what you must pay unsecured creditors in Chapter 13 bankruptcy.